oo13/spiritless_po/README.md

 # spiritless_po

-**spiritless_po** is a kind of gettext library in C++11 and inspired by [spirit-po](https://github.com/cbeck88/spirit-po).
+spiritless_po is a kind of gettext library in C++11 and inspired by [spirit-po](https://github.com/cbeck88/spirit-po), but I don't intend to be compatible with spirit-po.

-The only feature of this library is that it does not depend on Boost library.

-I don't intend to be compatible with spirit-po.
+spirit-po depend on Boost library, but this library can be compiled by C++11.

+Spiritless_po has some features (as same as spirit-po):
+- A catalog handles only one textdomain and only one language, doesn't handle multiple textdomains and multiple languages.
+- The catalog can read the messages from multiple PO files, instead of a single MO file.
+You can add new messages to a single catalog any number of times.
+- The catalog doesn't care the locale.
+- The catalog doesn't handle the character encoding.

+If you would use multiple textdomains and/or multiple languages, you need to use multiple catalogs.

+You need only to use [Catalog](@ref spiritless_po::Catalog) class and not to use other classes directly.
+The "public" interfaces that Catalog doesn't publish by even indirect are considered as the internal interfaces in the spiritless_po module.

 Example:
 ```c++